Is it legal for a non-government entity to issue these notices?

 - Instructions describing deadlines and acceptable methods of payment;

-- Warning that an Administrative Fee may be assessed if the payment of the penalty is not received within 10 days of issuance of a penalty notice;
+- Warning (if the operator collects an Administrative Fee) that an Administrative Fee may be assessed if the payment of the penalty is not received within 10 days of issuance of a penalty notice;

 - Any additional penalty that may be added if not paid within 30 days; and